esteinig/BRIGAD3/README.md

 generator.brigD3()
 ```

-You will find the final data file (.json) and the visualization (.html) in your working directory, you can open the HTML file in your favourite browser, like Firefox or Chrome.
-For security reasons, Chrome has trouble loading files from disk.
-I will update this section with a couple of ways around it, but it generally works smoothly in Firefox.
+You will find the final visualization (.html) in your working directory and you can open it directly in your browser.
+I am having some trouble integrating the transform and zoom function for Chrome or Internet Explorer, but they work smoothly in Firefox.

 ###Basics
 ---